 Necrotizing Fasciitis (cont.)

-Necrotizing Fasciitis Medical Treatment
+Necrotizing Fasciitis Treatment

 - Initial management includes patient stabilization, including supplemental oxygen, cardiac monitoring, and intravenous fluid administration.

 - Some patients with sepsis may require the administration of intravenous medications to increase blood pressure and/or the insertion of a breathing tube (intubation) in cases of severe illness or respiratory compromise.

 - Close monitoring and supportive care in an intensive-care unit is required.